-If we fail to obtain the necessary regulatory approvals, we will not be allowed to commercialize our drugs, and we will not generate product revenues.
+If we fail to obtain the necessary regulatory approvals, we will not be allowed to commercialize our drug candidates, and we will not generate product revenues.

 Satisfaction of all regulatory requirements typically takes many years, is dependent upon the type, complexity and novelty of the drug candidate, and requires the expenditure of substantial resources for research and development and testing.
 Our research and clinical approaches may not lead to drugs that the FDA considers safe for humans and effective for indicated uses we are studying.
-The FDA may require us to conduct additional clinical testing, in which case we would have to expend additional time and resources.
+The FDA may require us to conduct additional clinical testing, in which case we would have to expend additional time and resources and would likely delay the date of potentially receiving regulatory approval.
+In particular, the FDA may require additional toxicology studies for certain excipients used in Remoxy or any of our other drug candidates.
 The approval process may also be delayed by changes in government regulation, future legislation or administrative action or changes in FDA policy that occur prior to or during our regulatory review.
 Delays in obtaining regulatory approvals will:

-- delay commercialization of, and product revenues from, our drug candidates; and - diminish the competitive advantages that we may have otherwise enjoyed.
+- · delay commercialization of, and product revenues from, our drug candidates; and - diminish the competitive advantages that we may have otherwise enjoyed.

 Even if we comply with all FDA regulatory requirements, we may never obtain regulatory approval for any of our drug candidates.
 If we fail to obtain regulatory approval for any of our drug candidates we will have fewer saleable products and corresponding lower product revenues.
-Even if we receive regulatory approval of our products, such approval may involve limitations on the indicated uses or marketing claims we may make for our products.
-Further, later discovery of previously unknown problems could result in additional regulatory restrictions, including withdrawal of products.
-The FDA may also require us to commit to perform lengthy post-approval studies, for which we would have to expend additional resources, which could have an adverse effect on our operating results and financial condition.
+Even if we receive regulatory approval of our drug candidates, such approval may involve limitations on the indications and conditions of use or marketing claims we may make for our products.
+Further, later discovery of previously unknown problems or adverse events could result in additional regulatory restrictions, including withdrawal of products.
+The FDA may also require us to commit to perform lengthy Phase IV post-approval studies, for which we would have to expend additional resources, which could have an adverse effect on our operating results and financial condition.

-In foreign jurisdictions, we must receive marketing authorizations from the appropriate regulatory authorities before we can commercialize our drugs.
-Foreign regulatory approval processes generally include all of the aforementioned requirements and risks associated with FDA approval.
+In jurisdictions outside the U.S., we must receive marketing authorizations from the appropriate regulatory authorities before we can commercialize our drugs.
+Regulatory approval processes outside the U.S. generally include all of the aforementioned requirements and risks associated with FDA approval.

-If we are unable to design, conduct and complete clinical trials successfully, we will not be able to obtain regulatory approval for our products.
+If we are unable to design, conduct and complete clinical trials successfully, we will not be able to obtain regulatory approval for our drug candidates.

 In order to obtain FDA approval for any of our drug candidates, we must submit to the FDA a new drug application, or NDA, that demonstrates that the drug candidate is safe and effective in humans for its intended use.
 This demonstration requires significant research and animal tests, which are referred to as preclinical studies, as well as human tests, which are referred to as clinical trials.
 Two of our drug candidates, Oxytrex and PTI-901, are in Phase III clinical trials.
-Remoxy is in Phase I clinical trials outside of the United States.
+In September 2004, we received regulatory clearance to initiate clinical studies with Remoxy in the United States.